Varjo launches new generation of human-eye resolution VR headsets

 “This is aimed at large enterprises scaling into bigger deployments,” Mäkinen said.

-Those prices are too high for consumers, of course.
+Those prices are too high for most consumers, of course.
 But at a time when many design teams can’t work together in person anymore, these headsets can offer a good return on investment, replacing processes that take a lot of time and are a lot more expensive, Mäkinen said.

 Varjo chief innovation officer Urho Konttori said in an interview with VentureBeat that the company has packed in as much technology as it can this time.
 Konttori said Varjo has made a lot of progress over the years in terms of balancing the cost, technology, and variety of applications.